tfausak/purescript-neon/README.markdown

 - Type classes should be designed for programmers, not mathematicians.
 This means `HasAdd` is a semigroup, but it's not called `Semigroup`.

+- Neon should not define its own data types.
+That means you can use `Maybe` from `Data.Maybe` without translation.

 - Pure functions should not throw exceptions.
 This means `fromInt` returns a `Maybe` value.
 Pure functions that throw exceptions should be marked unsafe.